GI-KACE-DEV/auth-api-skeleton/README.md

 User Management: Sends a reset password email to new users.
 User can request a reset password.
 Update password with reset password token.
-Upload and delete files locally
+Upload and delete files locally.
 Upload and delete files from Google Cloud Storage

 ## Ready to set up the project: